 Failure to successfully complete the studies or trials in a timely and cost-effective manner could have a material adverse effect on Microbot's prospects with respect to the LIBERTY[®] Endovascular Robotic Surgical System or other product candidates.
 Because animal trials, clinical trials and other types of scientific studies are inherently uncertain, there can be no assurance that these trials or studies will be completed in a timely or cost-effective manner or result in a commercially viable product.
 Clinical trials or studies may experience significant setbacks even if earlier preclinical or animal studies have shown promising results.
 Furthermore, preliminary results from clinical trials may be contradicted by subsequent clinical analysis.
-Results from clinical trials may also not be supported by actual long-term studies or clinical experience, Microbot's business could be adversely affected.
+Results from clinical trials may also not be supported by actual long-term studies or clinical experience.
+If preliminary clinical results are later contradicted, or if initial results cannot be supported by actual long-term studies or clinical experience, Microbot's business could be adversely affected.
 Clinical trials also may be suspended or terminated by us, the FDA or other regulatory authorities at any time if it is believed that the trial participants face unacceptable health risks.
 The FDA may disagree with our interpretation of the data from our clinical trials, or may find the clinical trial design, conduct or results inadequate to demonstrate safety and effectiveness of the product candidate.
 The FDA may also require additional preclinical studies or clinical trials which could further delay approval of our product candidates.